 InAcademia only registers client endpoints based on FQDN names.
 As the DNS for these names is under your control, you can run both the old and the new client at the same time and update DNS to point to the new client at your convenience.

 InAcademia makes use of university sign-in systems to validate if somebody is a student or faculty.
 Note that there is no ‘back’ button available to the user at the point that they are invited to sign into their home institution.
 This is standard practice in federated identity scenarios.
 This login is used by the users on a daily basis if they are active users in their institutions as the very same login is needed for access to e.g. their email, learning platform or HR systems, etc, and it is therefore fairly unlikely a user cannot remember the correct credentials.
-There are, however, scenarios where login and hence validation could fail: these include login failure (incorrect or mis-spelled credentials), a user no longer being part of an institution or the user not being of the requested affiliation.
+If the user cannot authenticate they cannot proceed until they have resolved the issue by using ‘forgotten password’ routines at their home institution.
+There are, however, scenarios where login and hence validation could fail: these include login failure (authentication error at the IdP), a user no longer being part of an institution or the user not being of the requested affiliation.
 In all such scenarios InAcademia will return an “access denied” error indicating validation has failed and the flow is then handed back to your application.

 Mitigation for users with multiple affiliations

 Sometimes it is necessary for a user to validate for Offer A with one type of affiliation, but another type of affiliation for Offer B. If a user has multiple affiliations, and has already validated for Offer A that requested validation of the ‘student’ affiliation (for example) and ended their session, and then if that user initiates a new session at your endpoint, where the request includes a different scope, they will be asked to authenticate again, and InAcademia will compare the affiliation returned by their home institution’s IdP to the scope requested.